What is hospice care?

 One of the problems with hospice is that it’s often not started soon enough.
 Sometimes the doctor, patient, or family member will resist hospice because he or she thinks it means you’re “giving up,” or that there’s no hope.
 This is not true.
 If you get better or the cancer goes into remission, you can leave hospice and go into active cancer treatment.
 But the hope that hospice brings is the hope of a quality life, making the best of each day during the last stages of advanced illness.

 Some doctors don’t bring up hospice, so the patient or family member might decide to start the conversation.
-If your treatment isn’t working anymore, you can ask your doctor or a member of your treatment team about hospice – especially if you have discomfort or symptoms that need to be closely managed.
+If your treatment isn’t working anymore and you’ve run out of treatment options, you can ask your doctor or a member of your treatment team about hospice.